COVID: Why are rapid tests banned in China? | DW | 14.02.2022

 One solution that combines the benefits of both the RAT and PCR tests may be on the horizon for Chinese citizens.
 In a peer-reviewed study published in the journal Nature Biomedical Engineering on Monday, Chinese scientists from Shanghai's Fudan University said they have developed a COVID-19 test that can process results as accurately as PCR tests in less than four minutes.

-The researchers collected nasal samples from 33 PCR-positive COVID-19 patients, 23 PCR-negative patients, six influenza-positive patients, and 25 healthy volunteers, and the test accurately processed all cases without error in under four minutes, according to the study.
+The researchers collected nasal samples from 33 PCR-positive COVID-19 patients, 23 PCR-negative patients, six influenza-positive patients, and 25 healthy volunteers.
+The test accurately processed all cases without error in under four minutes, according to the study.
 But since the study was conducted on a small sample, Johns Hopkins University's expert Andrew Ching told DW that it will only make a difference if the 100% accuracy rate can hold up in a larger test sample.

 For the time being, Chunhuei Chi thinks that RATs may not gain the trust of the Chinese authorities anytime soon.